 Following program completion, students are eligible to take the national certification exam in the respective specialty area of practice.

-Please read the Web site to learn more about the department's various master's programs, as well as their mission, goals, values, and model.
+Please read the Web site to learn more about the department's various master's program specialties, as well as the mission, goals, values, and model.